094459/q-workshop/README.md

  .\.venv\Scripts\activate
 ```

+**How do follow along**

+Given the non deterministic nature of generative AI tools, the output you will get from running these prompts will be different to the output I got when creating this.
+You might be asking yourself, how will I know what is right or wrong, and how will I cope if things go horribly wrong?
+This is kind of intentional.
+Working with generative AI tools like Amazon Q Developer open you up to a new flow, a new way of working.
+If your expectation was that these tools will generate working code every time, then it is time to reset that expectation.
+The output that these tools provide will be your starting point, and get you 80% of the way there.
+You can then use Amazon Q Developer to help iterate and complete the remaining.
+If that does not work, at each different section of this lab, the git repo has a number of checkpoints.
+These have been implemented as branches, so you can start off without worrying if the previous lab failed.

+Everyone running through this lab will have a different experience, but I hope the takeaway from this is a better understanding of the flow you will start to develop in using these tools to write software.

+If you are working through this in a group setting, then the person running the lab will lead from the front and you can take your guidance from them.

 #  Introduction to next generation developer tools (45 min)

-In this 30 min lecture, we will cover a quick overview of what we mean by generative AI developer tools, the typical use cases where developers can apply them, take a look at developer journeys in more detail, before finishing up with some tips as to how to use them effectively.
+To kick things off you will look at a quick overview of what we mean by generative AI developer tools.
+This will take a look at the typical use cases where developers can apply them, take a look at developer journeys in more detail, before finishing up with some tips as to how to use them effectively.

-This will set you up nicely for the practical hands on element.
+This will set you up nicely for the practical hands on element, where we will actually do some of those use cases.

 # Setting up, and getting starting with Amazon Q Developer (20 min)

-In this 90 minute hands on section, we are going to be using Amazon Q Developer, a next generation developer tool that provides you with in-line code suggestions and a chat interface to help your developer flow.
+We are now ready for the first hands on part of this lab, setting up the generative AI developer tooling we are going to be using.
+We are going to be using Amazon Q Developer, a next generation developer tool that provides you with in-line code suggestions and a chat interface to help your developer flow.
 This is installed into your IDE (VSCode and IntelliJ are supported) via a plugin.
-Once the plugin is installed, we need to login using something that is called a Builder ID.
+Once the plugin is installed, we need to login using something that is called a Builder ID account.
 This allows you to access the Free Tier of Amazon Q Developer, without the need for an AWS account.
 So we first need to set that up, and then install the Amazon Q Developer plugin.

 **Creating your Builder ID**